barionleg/cesium.wiki.gs/Models-Details.md

    * Time-varying CZML can manipulate model animation (articulations), materiel properties, etc.
    * CZML includes a subset of model JSON, e.g., geometry (or all of it)?

-## Format
+## WebGL Transmission Format

-* Read COLLADA client-side?
-* Or convert COLLADA (and other model formats) to JSON server-side?
+_Server-side_: convert COLLADA to [WebGLTF](https://github.com/KhronosGroup/collada2json/wiki/WebGLTF) using [collada2json](https://github.com/KhronosGroup/collada2json).

-   * Use and contribute back to an open-source converter?
-   * Use the most standard JSON format.
-Will Khronos propose a COLLADA JSON standard?
-   * Go beyond JSON?
-Use typed arrays for vertex data.
-Take a close look at [webgl-loader](http://code.google.com/p/webgl-loader/) for mesh compression.
-   * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
-   * From the end-user's perspective, conversion to JSON should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and JSON is sent back.
+_Client-side_: use collada2json's WebGL library to read WebGLTF.

+Contribute back to collada2json using our [fork](https://github.com/AnalyticalGraphicsInc/collada2json).
+Clone with `git clone --recursive git@github.com:AnalyticalGraphicsInc/collada2json.git`.

+There are already converters to convert many different formats to COLLADA.

-## COLLADA to JSON Pipeline
+## Server-Side Pipeline

+_This pipeline has significant overlap with the collada2json transformations.
+We will collaborate with them._

-Transform to the subset of the COLLADA spec that the Cesium client knows how to render:
+Do the least amount of work possible client-side.
+The server-side pipeline prepares the model to render:

+Required:
    * Triangulate - Convert polygons (`<polygons>` and `<polylist>`) into triangle lists.
-Since this only adds indices, it does not dramatically increase the payload.
+Since this only adds indices, it does not dramatically increase the payload. [#42](https://github.com/KhronosGroup/collada2json/issues/42)
    * Unify indices - In COLLADA, each attribute may be indexed separately.
 Unify these so one index refers to all vertex attributes.
-In general, how does this affect the payload?
    * Split meshes to fit in unsigned short indices - This may need to be done in the optimizations instead if we are combining meshes.
    * Generate shaders - Create GLSL shaders for models using the Common Profile (fixed function), which is most models.

-Tansforms for Performance
-   * See below.

-Finally, convert to JSON.
+Optional for performance (these can also be done client-side):
+* Flatten tree:  if transforms are static, the tree can be flattened and positions adjusted so there are less batch-breaking model transform uniforms set, and, therefore, less draw calls. [#30](https://github.com/KhronosGroup/collada2json/issues/30)

+The last step in the pipeline is to convert from COLLADA to WebGLTF.

 ## Rendering Optimizations